K. Venkatappa

 K. Venkatappa (1886–1965) was a pioneer painter, sculptor and an exponent of veena.
 He was born into a family of court painters in the princely state of Mysore, present day Karnataka.
 He was a pupil of Abanindranath Tagore.
 He was best known for his watercolors, with sensible realism.
 His Ootacamund watercolors reflect his independent vision.

 In 1974, The Government of Karnataka established a dedicated art gallery in Bengaluru in Venkatappa's name called the Venkatappa Art Gallery also referred to as the VAG.
 At VAG his watercolors and plaster bas reliefs are displayed alongside other spaces meant for use by other artists as gallery spaces.

 Early life

-Venkatappa was born in a family of Chitrakara, who were the court painters of the Mysore Kingdom and artisans under the Vijaynagaran kings.
+Venkatappa was born in a family of Chitrakara, who were the court painters of the Mysore Kingdom and artisans under the Vijayanagara kings.
 From an early age he was taught into the art of painting and assisted his father in the palace of Krishna Raja Wadiyar IV.
 The Maharaja appreciated his talents and encouraged him to study further in the Government School of Art, Calcutta, which he attended from 1909 to 1916.
 There, he studied under Abanindranath Tagore with students such as Nandalal Bose, and was met with appreciation.